Kirk Wolfinger: Work

 His more recent work includes Bermuda Triangle: Into Cursed Waters (History Channel), America's Hidden Stories (Smithsonian Channel), and Wild Crime (ABC/Hulu).
 Wolfinger has collaborated with scientists and explorers such as Robert Ballard and Nobel laureates Svante Pääbo and Saul Perlmutter on science-themed productions.

+His work also includes an Emmy Award (Bioterror), a Peabody Award (Moon Shot), the Phoenix Film Festival Best Picture award (The Rivals), and six Emmy nominations for various films.